 It was her.
 The Mother Road.

 Driving forward, we passed by abandoned, run-down gas stations, houses, motels.
 We could feel the atmosphere of old good times.
-However, everything seemed as in fulfilled post-apocalyptic vision, which was strengthened by the fact that road runs across a bit creepy Mojave Desert.
-Route is surrounded by the great wilderness, you can only see a few trailers from time to time.
+However, everything seemed as in a fulfilled post-apocalyptic vision, which was strengthened by the fact that road runs across a bit creepy the Mojave Desert.
+The route is surrounded by the great wilderness, you can only see a few trailers from time to time.

 Are you planning Route 66 road trip?
 For more our adventures in the US, click here!